himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 ansible -m dnf -a "name=htop state=latest" localhost --become
 ```

-This module requires some parameters to know what to do.
-We are able to supply them using the `-a` flag, followed by a string of the key/values.
+This module requires some parameters to be defined.
+We are able to supply
+them using the `-a` flag, followed by a string of the key/values pairs.

-Also, since the `dnf` module requires root permissions to function, we supply the `--become` flag, to become root.
+Also, because the `dnf` module requires root permissions to function, we supply
+the `--become` flag, to become root.

-Note, if I want to run this against another machine (beyond `localhost`), it has to be defined in whatever inventory file we are using.
+Note, if I want to run this against another machine (beyond `localhost`), it
+has to be defined in whatever inventory file we are using.

-So, if I define an inventory (`./hosts.yaml`) like this:
+So, if I define an inventory file (`./hosts.yaml`) containing my desktop
+computer:

 ```yaml
 [charmelon]